opensha/opensha/README.md

 ## Compilation and project configuration

-This repository contains OpenSHA code and models implementations.
+This repository contains OpenSHA code and model implementations.
 This project is intended for the core APIs and stable models.
 Exploratory code or one-off tests should instead go in our development sandbox, [opensha-dev](https://github.com/opensha/opensha-dev), which has this project as a dependency.

 ### Requirements